Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/split-the-foody/_index.md

 {{% section-centered heading="Credits" anchor="credits" %}}

+For a while now, the popular author Brandon Sanderson has had a running joke about food heists.
+One day, I wrote down that it would be a cool title for a game about pirates ignoring treasure but stealing food.

+About half a year later, I picked up that idea and actually turned it into a game.
+So I guess my first credits must go to Brando, though the eventual game barely has anything to do with the original spark.

-The fonts used are **Puss in Boots** (headings, fancy text) and **Catcafe** (body text, readable).
-Both freely available online.
+Besides that, the fonts used are **??** (headings) and **???** (body text).
 Parts of the illustrations were generated with AI.
-Everything else is mine.
+Everything else is entirely mine.

-This game has two spin-offs!

-* [Nine Lives: Math Meows](https://pandaqi.com/nine-lives-math-meows): the same game that you love, but now with more depth.
-It's a little more mathematical and requires players to read English text (on the Life Cards).
-* [Nine Lives: Tricksy Kittens](https://pandaqi.com/nine-lives-tricksy-kittens): also the same core mechanic, but now as a trick-taking game.

-This idea started right after writing down (and completing) some other ideas for card games based around numbers and animals.
-Somehow, while exercising, my brain made a connection between the two: "what if you played a cat with nine lives, and losing a trick made you lose a life?"

-(Yes, the original idea was the one with tricks, and then the one with numbers.
-What is now the "base game" is actually the third idea, once I realized how to simplify the game even further.
-That's not special: that's how it always goes.
-Making something teaches you how to make it simpler next time.)

-This snowballed into three ideas with the same core, but different directions.
-All of them were immediately simple and fun enough that I found it worthwhile to create them all, basically back-to-back.

-Do you have a favorite version of Nine Lives?
-Let me know which one and why!
+I usually pick my next idea based on what is "easiest or simplest to make".
+This idea seemed really simple ... but I had to do a _lot_ of testing and prototyping to actually make it work, while keeping the rules light.
+A bit of a misfire from me, but in the end I'm glad I stuck it out and made this game, because it's quite different from anything else I made before.

-For more information, as always, read my [detailed developer diary on Pandaqi Blog](https://pandaqi.com/blog/boardgames/nine-lives).
+For more information, as always, read my [detailed developer diary on Pandaqi Blog](https://pandaqi.com/blog/boardgames/split-the-foody).

 {{% /section-centered %}}